Universite-Gustave-Eiffel/waveguicsx/README.md

 # waveguicsx

+Waveguicsx, a python library for solving complex waveguide problems Copyright (C) 2023  Fabien Treyssede

+This file is part of Waveguicsx.

+Waveguicsx is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Waveguicsx is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Waveguicsx.
+If not, see <https://www.gnu.org/licenses/>.

+Contact: fabien.treyssede@univ-eiffel.fr

+### 0. Introduction

-A class for solving complex waveguide problems based on SLEPc eigensolver
+waveguicsx is a python library for solving complex waveguide problems based on SLEPc eigensolver.

-The full documentation is entirely defined in the `waveguide.py' module
+The full documentation is entirely defined in the `waveguide.py' module.

 The following matrix problem is considered: $(\textbf{K}_0-\omega^2\textbf{M}+\text{i}k(\textbf{K}_1+\textbf{K}_1^\text{T})+k^2\textbf{K}_2)\textbf{U}=\textbf{F}$.
 This kind of problem typically stems from the so-called SAFE (Semi-Analytical Finite Element) method.
 See references below for theoretical details.

-The only necessary inputs are the matrices $\textbf{K}_0$, $\textbf{K}_1$, $\textbf{K}_2$, $\textbf{M}$ (PETSc format).

-In the examples (tutorials), these matrices are built from the open finite element (FE) platform FEniCSX, but any other FE code can be used instead.
-Examples are py files, formatted such that they can be opened in a text editor or in a jupyter notebook.

 The code enables to deal with complex waveguides, two-dimensional (e.g. plates) or three-dimensional (arbitrarily shaped cross-section), inhomogeneous in the transverse directions, anisotropic.
 Complex-valued problems can be handled including the effects of non-propagating modes (evanescent, inhomogeneous), viscoelastic loss (complex material properties) or perfectly matched layers (PML) to simulate buried waveguides.

 The free response ($\textbf{F}=\textbf{0}$) is an eigenvalue problem, solved iteratively by varying the parameter which can be the angular frequency $\omega$ or the wavenumber $k$.
 In the former case, the eigenvalue is $k$, while in the latter case, the eigenvalue is $\omega^2$.

 Various modal properties (energy velocity, group velocity, excitability...) can be post-processed as a function of the frequency and plotted as dispersion curves.

 The forced reponse ($\textbf{F}\neq\textbf{0}$) is solved in the frequency domain by expanding the solution as a sum of eigenmodes using biorthogonality relationship, leading to very fast computations of excited wavefields.

 Another class, the class Signal, is also provided to easily handle the transforms of signals from frequency to time and inversely, as well as the generation of excitation pulses.

-The loops over the parameter (angular frequency or wavenumber) can be parallelized, as shown in some examples.
+The loops over the parameter (angular frequency or wavenumber) can be parallelized, as shown in some tutorials.

-### Citation

-Please cite the project (https://github.com/treyssede/waveguicsx) if used for your own projects or academic publications

-### Example
+Example:

 ```python
 from waveguicsx.waveguide import Waveguide